Gochujang Pasta

 Ingredients

-• Unsalted Butter: adds a richness to the sauce
+• Butter: adds a layer of richness.

 Substitutions and Additions